Yohan-b976/Transcriptomic-and-proteomic-sc-analysis/sc Proteomic final version/Read.me.md

   * scProteomic_data_preparation
 - **Prediction and annotations**: Do predictions of the cell types and annotate the maps accordingly.
 This step is done using:
-  * Prediction_Integration v0.3
-  * Annotation_Mapping
-- **Metacell and differential expression**: Create metacells based on SEACells software and do the DEGs for each cell type.
+  * Mapping & Annotations 0.3
+- **Test and tries**: Test of differents parameters and programms to look at the impact on the data.
 This step is done using:
-  - SEACells_Meta v0.2
-  - DEG v0.2
+  - Cell type assignation 0.4
+  - test sur int et normalisation

 ---